SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 .. figure:: images/droop.png
    :name: droop
+   :alt: Left: bright source with irregular negative blob and ringing artifacts.
+         Right: corrected image with no blob.

    Background-subtracted FORCAST images of a bright star with droop effect (left) and with the droop correction applied (right).

 .. figure:: images/droop_overcor.png
    :name: droop_overcor
+   :alt: Droop effect after over-correction.
+Contours show an
+         elongated PSF on the left side of the source.

    Overcorrected droop effect, appearing as an elongated smear on the bright central source.